Ltorre/ManaTTY/README.md

 ## 🎮 Game Concept

 You are a wizard climbing a magical tower!
-Cast spells to earn mana/experience and ascend through floors.
+Cast spells to deal damage and earn mana to ascend through floors.
 Each floor unlocks new spells that can be cast automatically.
 Combine spells into powerful rituals (3-spell combos) to boost your progression.
 When you reach the top, prestige to gain permanent bonuses and start again stronger!

+**New:** Enter a nickname at launch to support multiple local save files!

 ## 📋 Project Status